 During the peak of the rut stags behave aggressively, chase off their rivals, roar and grunt all day long trying to impress females.

-We have witnessed some fights between young males, stags and even females.
+We have witnessed some fights between young males and older stags.

-Admittedly, some of the fights are really brutal and end up with injuries and scars.
+Admittedly, some of the fights are really brutal and end up with injuries and bad scars.

 Birds sitting down on deer always gives a smile.
 It's a good resting and feeding place; deer hair is also a perfect nest material.
 Magpies and starlings are one of the most adventurous birds.